manvisinha/zardkat/README.md

 This will generate the **out** file with circuit intermediaries and geneate the **MultiplierVerifier.sol** contract

 ### Prove and Deploy
-`npx hardhat run scripts/deploy.ts`
+The script `npx hardhat run scripts/deploy.ts` performs the following tasks:
-This script does 4 things
-1. Deploys the MultiplierVerifier.sol contract
+1. Deploys the `MultiplierVerifier.sol` contract.
-2. Generates a proof from circuit intermediaries with `generateProof()`
+2. Generates a proof using circuit intermediaries with `generateProof()`.
-3. Generates calldata with `generateCallData()`
+3. Creates calldata using `generateCallData()`.
-4. Calls `verifyProof()` on the verifier contract with calldata
+4. Calls `verifyProof()` on the verifier contract with the generated calldata.

 With two commands you can compile a ZKP, generate a proof, deploy a verifier, and verify the proof 🎉